DMGoldstein/academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am an associate professor of Linguistics and Indo-European Studies.
+My research lies at the intersection of language change and linguistic theory, with a focus on syntactic, morphosyntactic, and semantic change among the Indo-European languages.